Lend a Hand -- Together We Can Make a Difference

 Please visit the Summer Camp Volunteer page to learn more about summer volunteer options and to download the application.

 This is a learn to swim program for individuals age 3 to adult with developmental disabilities.
 “Buddies” are needed to assist one on one with participants in the water.
 Commitment to entire session (7 weeks) is preferred.
-The spring session begins on Wednesday, April 15th.
+The summer session begins on Sunday, July 19th.

 The Turtle Trot is an annual 5K run that raises funds to assist injured turtles and other wildlife at Long Branch Nature Center.
 Volunteers can assist with this fun event in a variety of ways on Saturday, May 16th.